Elizabeth Lavenza: Role in Mary Shelley's Frankenstein

-In Mel Brooks' 1974 film Young Frankenstein, Elizabeth (Madeline Kahn) is a tightly wound socialite who is engaged to Dr. Frederick Frankenstein (Gene Wilder).
-When Frederick inherits his great-grandfather's estate in Transylvania, Elizabeth sees him off at the train station.
-Although Frederick tries to be affectionate, Elizabeth recoils from physical touching out of fear that it might smear lipstick, wrinkle her dress, or mess up her hair.

-She arrives in Transylvania for a visit shortly after Frederick's monster (Peter Boyle) escapes from prison.

-After Elizabeth is shown to her room, Frederick tries to convince her to sleep with him.
-Elizabeth teasingly pretends to agree before insisting on waiting until their wedding night.
-Extremely frustrated, Frederick leaves the room followed by a string of condescending endearments from Elizabeth.

-As Elizabeth prepares for bed, the monster enters her bedroom window and kidnaps her.
-When they are alone in the forest, Elizabeth is horrified to learn that the monster wants sex.
-Elizabeth first offers some typical dating excuses, but then she sees the monster's enormous "Schwanstücker".
-Elizabeth gasps, "Oh, my God!
-WOOF!"
-She gleefully has consensual sex with the monster - over and over again.

-When Frederick plays the violin to summon his creation back to the castle, Elizabeth is devastated when the monster leaves her side.

-She screams, "Where are you going?
-Oh, you men are all alike.
-Seven or eight quick ones and you're off with the boys to boast and brag.
-You'd better keep your mouth shut!
-Oh, I think I love him."

-After an operation to stabilize the monster's brain, Elizabeth marries Frederick's now erudite and sophisticated creation.
-She is last seen with her hair styled just like the female monster from The Bride of Frankenstein.

 Role in Frankenstein (2015)

 In the 2015 adaptation, Elizabeth is played by Carrie-Anne Moss and has a rather different role.
 She is played as Victor's wife and helps him to create the monster (here named Adam), serving as a mother figure for him.
 When Adam is caught and taken to a police delegacy, he gives the police officers Elizabeth's ID badge and calls her "mother", so they call her, but she says she doesn't know Adam, abandoning him.

 At the ending, Adam finds his creators house, where he attacks Victor, but Elizabeth calms him down and tells him the truth about his origins.
 Victor makes his creation sleep and tries to kill him, so she tries to save him, but he accidentally kills his wife and runs away.
 When Adam is awake, he puts his mother's dead body and himself on fire as he cries "I am Adam!".